-If you are looking for an entry role within the health care industry then a patient care technician (PCT) or nurse aide as they are sometimes referred to is a good starting point.
+If you are looking for an entry role within the health care industry becoming a patient care technician (PCT) is a good starting point.
+The job responsibilities of a PCT are similar to those of a certified nurse’s aid (CNA) with some medical care added.
 Becoming a certified patient care technician will prepare you for work primarily assisting patients under direct supervision of a registered nurse or doctor.
-Typically a working week of a qualified patient care technician will involve:

 Completing a certificate patient care technician program normally takes up to two years with the coursework covering topics as varied as: